IPS-LMU/The-EMU-SDMS-Manual/_book/tutorial.md

 <p class="caption">(\#fig:tutorial-dplot)`dplot()` plots of F1 trajectories.
 The left plot displays all trajectories while the right plot displays the ensemble average of all *\@* vowels.</p>
 </div>

 Figure \@ref(fig:tutorial-dplot) gives an overview of the first formant trajectories of the *\@* vowels.
-For the purpose of data exploration and to get an idea of where the individual vowel classes lie on the F2 x F1 plane, which indirectly provides information about vowel height and tongue position, R Example \@ref(rexample:tutorial-eplot) makes use of the `eplot()` function.
+For the purpose of data exploration and to get an idea of where the individual vowel classes lie on the F2 x F1 plane, which indirectly provides information about vowel height and tongue position, the R code below makes use of the `eplot()` function.
 This produces Figure \@ref(fig:tutorial-eplot).
 To be able to use the `eplot()` function, the `td_vowels` object first has to be modified, as it contains entire formant trajectories but two dimensional data is needed to be able to display it on the F2 x F1 plain.
 This can, for example, be achieved by only extracting temporal mid-point formant values for each vowel using the `get_trackdata()` function utilizing its `cut` parameter.
 The R code snippet below shows an alternative approach using the `dcut()` function to essentially cut the formant trajectories to a specified proportional segment.
 By using only the `left.time = 0.5` (and not specifying `right.time`) only the formant values that are closest to the temporal mid-point are cut from the trajectories.

 ```r